 GO

-In the above example, we have created a simple procedure usp_GetAllRecords.
-And we are using a SELECT statement within the body of the procedure to fetch four columns from a sample table.
+In the above example, we have created a simple procedure, usp_GetAllRecords.
+We use a SELECT statement within the procedure’s body to fetch four columns from a sample table.

-Note- In this example, we have used a single SELECT statement to return one result set.
-But, we can also use multiple SELECT statements within a procedure to get multiple result sets.
+Note—In this example, we have used a single SELECT statement to return one result set.
+However, we can also use multiple SELECT statements within a procedure to get multiple result sets.

 Next, we just need to execute the procedure the result set will be directly sent to the caller.